Given Missouri’s large size and location in the heart of the Midwest.

 7. Garden Ghost Spider

-The Hibana gracilis is a small spider that lives in gardens, fields, pastures, weedy habitats, and near the woods.
+The Hibana gracilis is a small spider living in gardens, fields, pastures, weedy habitats, and the woods.
 It’s also known as the Garden Ghost Spider and is one of the types of spiders in Missouri.
-They are found along the East coast all the way into Oklahoma.
+They are found along the East coast and go into Oklahoma.

 8. Starbellied Orbweaver